 Welcome to the NYC Elder Abuse Center’s (NYCEAC) news and resource roundup blog, The Field Guide.
-We’ve selected and analyzed the most helpful articles and resources relevant to elder justice professionals for November and December 2016.
-If you would like to share a news item or resource with us, please contact us at email@example.com or via our Twitter, Facebook, or LinkedIn.
+We’ve selected and analyzed pertinent articles and resources relevant to elder justice professionals for November and December 2017.
+If you would like to share a news item or resource with us, please contact us at firstname.lastname@example.org or via our Twitter, Facebook, or LinkedIn profiles.

 Trending Topics in the News

 The elder justice news stories below were covered on mainstream press and shared widely through social media.
 Several of these were featured posts during our December Countering Isolation Facebook campaign.

 The New York Times published a lengthy piece on social isolation and its effect on older adults.
 “Among older people who reported they felt left out, isolated or lacked companionship, the ability to perform daily activities like bathing, grooming and preparing meals declined and deaths increased over a six-year study period relative to people who reported none of these feelings.”
 For more on the effects on loneliness on older adults see the NYC Elder Abuse Center’s #CounteringIsolation Campaign.

 The Huffington Post bright the need for legal aid to protect older adults, bringing elder abuse issues to light.
 “Civil legal aid, which provides free legal assistance and representation to low-income people facing non-criminal legal issues, is a potent tool to assist vulnerable seniors in securing proper health care and housing, to protect them from physical abuse and financial exploitation, and to get access to other benefits and services to help keep them solvent.”

 The Washington Post reported the phenomenon of older adults being involuntarily evicted from nursing homes.
 Some argue that this is a form of abuse.
 “In California last year, more than 1,500 nursing home residents complained that they were discharged involuntarily.
 That’s an increase of 73 percent since 2011.”